WVURAIL/cra/README.md

-# NOTE: THIS WEBSITE IS OUTDATED.
-THE NEW WEBSITE CAN BE FOUND HERE: https://wvurail.org/dspira-lessons/
+# <span style="color:red"> NOTE: THIS WEBSITE IS OUTDATED.
+THE NEW WEBSITE CAN BE FOUND HERE: [https://wvurail.org/dspira-lessons/](https://wvurail.org/dspira-lessons/)</span>

 # Classroom Radio Astronomy